EarthyYL/3DRenderer/README.md

-Simple homemade 3D renderer in Python for .obj files Made only with numPy for array math, pyGame for basic drawing onscreen, and tkiner for GUI To do (10/4):
+Personal project - simple 3D renderer in Python for .obj files Made with numPy for array math, pyGame for basic drawing onscreen, and tkinter for GUI To do (10/6):
+Add different culling option for non-enclosed objects Add basic lighting (calculate from normals?)
+Try to improve performance when handling objects with many many vertices Transparent view?
-Implement culling, transparent surfaces, and lighting Consider adding different file types
+Consider adding different file types